 One of the main tasks of an orchestrator is to provide its users balance between flexibility and control.
 The flexibility is required to manage a large variety of applications, services, and processes without forcing changes on them.
 The control is mandatory as the orchestrator lives in a complex environment where many components, and sometimes users, work together, each with different roles and permissions.

 Ensuring this balance was one of our main goals in Cloudify’s latest versions, and with the recent release of Cloudify 4.3, we would like to present the four-layered approach of Cloudify’s governance feature set.

-Check out the Application-Defined Governance white paper READ NOW
+Check out our Application-Defined Governance white paper

 Four layers of resource governance and role-based access control